Withdrawals via a liquidity provider move funds out of your managed accounts to your external bank account.

 For the withdrawal, populate the following fields in the desired object:

-desired.from.account_id: The identifier of one of your managed accounts at a liquidity provider — for example, an OpenFX USDT ledger or a Circle USDC ledger — or a self-custodial wallet.
+desired.from.account_id: The identifier of one of your managed accounts at a liquidity provider, for example, an OpenFX or Circle ledger, or a self-custodial wallet.

 desired.from.amount: Amount to withdraw, in desired.from.currency.